Saif807380/vjtichain/README.md

 - No scripting language
 - All nodes assumed to be honest and non malicious
 - Peer discovery through a central server
-- Every node is a full node with a wallet, no light nodes (for now)
+- Every node is a full node with a wallet, light nodes would be implemented as Android Apps.

 ## Installing and running
 Use conda to create an env using the environment.yml file and run src/fullnode.py